rgrannell1/kea/README.md

 * suggestions for functions to implement.
 * general feedback.
 * filing bug reports.

+For information about contributing, send me a message at @RyanGrannell on twitter.

 #### 4.4 Design
 * setting up a Github page for **Arrow**, possibly using ``staticdocs`` and bootstrap.